 I’ve also bought several small gifts over the years for friends, and some very cool handmade leather sandals for myself – those made by his family members on the mainland.

-Every time I’ve encountered Antonio and Deja Vú, I’ve felt like a friend – and also admired their beautiful work.
+Every time I’ve encountered Antonio and Deja Vú, I’ve felt like a friend – and also admired their beautiful sterling silver work, right here in Cozumel.

 Deja Vú Cozumel Leather and Jewelry, Cozumel, MX